kojiwell/deploy_havana/README.rst

 * Goods
    * You can start with single node and scale it to some extent.
    * Each step makes something good, with a little effort.
+   * Debug is easier in some sense, because it's step-by-step, and you know it was working on the previous step.
 * Bads
    * The document is ongoing and unfinished, and the scripts are beta forever.
      So I change things a lot.